nothke/shakedown-docs/modding.md

-Correct as of build 2417 in paid version
+Correct as of build 2517 in paid version

 # Shakedown Modding

-My goal for the game is to make modding as easy as possible, BUT it is not yet officially mod "friendly".
-It doesn't even have track or car picking, nor good error messages if you do something wrong.
-Nothing stops you from changing the car parameters or asset files right now as they're "out in the open" but as I am still changing everything I advise you to wait a bit as I will make your life easier.
+~~My goal for the game is to make modding as easy as possible, BUT it is not yet officially mod "friendly".
+It doesn't have in-game track or car picking, nor good error messages if you do something wrong.
+Nothing stops you from changing the car parameters or asset files right now as they're "out in the open" but as I am still changing everything I advise you to wait a bit as I will make your life easier.~~

+Car and map modding is now officially supported (in paid version only)!

+I am still working on the modding system and workflow, making it as easy and versatile as possible for anyone to make their own.
+That means that the modding system is not stable, but that shouldn't deter you from making your mods right now, because I will provide detailed modding upgrade notes for every new change as part of the [changelog](README.md#changelog).

 ## Modeling

 The game loads gltf/glb files with embedded textures.
-Only gltf exporter in blender version 3.3 is supported. ~~There seems to be an issue with newer versions of blender, the vertex colors are messed up.~~ (fixed since blender 3.4)

 For the object to be valid, it needs to have a material and the material needs to have a texture assigned as a color map.